grooviter/underdog/docs/guide/docs/plots/introduction.md

 ## Introduction

-The Underdog plots module renders different types of charts and adds integration with rest of Underdog's modules.

 ### Echarts DSL

 Underdog plots uses the [Apache Echarts](https://echarts.apache.org) under the hood, so the idea is to try to be able to render whatever is possible in Echarts.
 To accomplish that this project creates a Groovy DSL mimicking the Echarts Option object.
 You can access the DSL when customizing the chart.